-Under the Ontario Human Rights Code (the “Code”) every person has the right to be free from harassment and discrimination.
+By law, every person has the right to be free from harassment and discrimination.
 Harassment and discrimination will not be tolerated, condoned, or ignored at Coach House.
-If a claim of harassment or discrimination is proven, disciplinary measures will be applied, up to and including termination of contract of engagement.
+If a claim of harassment or discrimination is proven, disciplinary measures will be applied, up to and including termination of employment or contract of engagement.

 Coach House is committed to a comprehensive strategy to address harassment and discrimination, including:

 - Providing training and education to make sure everyone knows their rights and responsibilities

 - Regularly monitoring organizational systems for barriers relating to prohibited grounds of discrimination

 - Providing an effective and fair complaints procedure

 - Promoting appropriate standards of conduct at all time.

 - Make sure that management, staff, editors, those engaged in freelance work, and all who are engaged by Coach House to work, whether for pay or on a voluntary basis in any capacity (hereinafter, “Coach House Personnel”), are aware that harassment and discrimination are unacceptable practices and are incompatible with the standards of this organization, as well as being a violation of the law.

 - Set out the types of behavior that may be considered offensive and are prohibited by this policy.